ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 As you saw in the [Gitops](../Architecture/Repository%20Structure.md#Gitops) diagram, the ConfigSync operator requires an Infra repo and a ConfigSync repo.
 To do so, we implement a [Gitops-Git](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/landing-zone-v2#gitops---git) deployment.

-### ConfigSync
+### ConfigSync Repo
 The ConfigSync operator requires a ConfigSync repo to identify what version of the `tier1-infra` it should observe.
-To implement this, we will :

-1. Create a ConfigSync repo.

-### 1. Create a ConfigSync repo.
 1. Create a new `gcp-tier1-configsync` repo in your Azure Devops project

 1. Clone locally the repository template repo in order to build the new `gcp-tier1-configsync`